SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 "*ScriptWithFunctions*") and third functional form (using "*ScriptWithSwitch*") can be used.

+.. _section_ref_operator_dimensionless:

 Additional notes on dimensionless transformation of operators
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. index:: single: Nondimensionalization
 .. index:: single: Dimensionless

 It is common that physical quantities, in input or output of the operators, have significant differences in magnitude or rate of change.
 One way to avoid numerical difficulties is to use, or to set, a dimensionless version of calculations carried out in operators [WikipediaND]_.
 In principle, since physical simulation should be as dimensionless as possible, it is at first